• Skip to primary navigation

 • Peel the onion and dice it into thick slices, about ½ cm thick.

 • Place a heavy bottom skillet or wok on medium heat and drizzle the oil.
-Add cumin seeds and cinnamon stick.
+Add cumin seeds, green cardamoms and cinnamon stick.
 Once it starts to sizzle, drop the ginger paste and give it a stir.
 Drop the diced onion and give it another stir.
-Sprinkle ½ teaspoon of salt and turmeric and cook for 3 minutes or until the onion slices are softened.
+Season with some salt.

 • Sprinkle some fresh lime juice and finely chopped cilantro leaves.
 Stir and serve with your choice of side.